ztguang/libusb-usbip-bulktransfer/README.md

 lsusb
 ```

-Each usb devices has 1 or more endpoint addresses (specified by the *printdevs()* function in *test_libusb.c*).
+Each usb device has 1 or more endpoints (addresses specified by the *printdevs()* function in *test_libusb.c*).
 Picking the correct endpoint is done through trial and error, as far as we are aware...
 See below documentation on how to use the *libusb_bulk_transfer* function to send and receive raw data synchronously via usb.

 **NOTE**: write error may occur if you have already written to the device.
-Try remove and re-inserting usb to fix.
+Try removing and re-inserting usb to fix.
 usbip is required; can be found in the package manager

 ## References